formly-js/angular-formly/README.md

 See `bower.json` and `index.html` in the `master` branch for a full list / more details

 ## Install in your project
-1. Install with Bower
+- Install with Bower
- `$ bower install angular-formly`
+ `$ bower install angular-formly --save`

-2. Include the javascript file in your index.html, Formly comes in the following flavors:
+- Include the javascript file in your index.html, Formly comes in the following flavors:
  - Vanilla: no fancy styling, just plain html

  `<script src="bower_components/angular-formly/dist/formly.min.js"></script>`